daryllxd/lifelong-learning/programming/ruby/eloquent-ruby.md

     end

 Rake/Capistrano: Both use saved code blocks.
 Both tools are built around the idea of a task--some defined bit of work that occasionally needs doing (Rake for local, Capistrano for machines scattered across the network).

+## Part III: Metaprogramming

+## Chapter 20: Use Hooks to Keep Your Program Informed

+A hook is code that gets called to tell you that something is about to happen or has already happened.
+Ex: when you create a new subclass, you call the `inherited` method.

+    def self.inherited(new_subclass)
+      puts "Hey #{new_subclass} is not a subclass of #{self}!" end